 Some of the projects (such as Related's Hudson Yards in Manhattan and Lennar's Shipyard in San Francisco) are enormous, multi-phased projects.
 Thus, they will take several years to develop and construct.
-It would not be surprising if these projects seek to raise additional EB-5 capital as each project progresses, similar to the way that Forest City Ratner has raised capital in phases for its multi-phased Atlantic Yards' project .
+It would not be surprising if these projects seek to raise additional EB-5 capital as the projects progress, similar to the way that Forest City Ratner has raised capital in phases for its mult-phased Atlantic Yards' project.

-As indicated in the Database, the capital raises for some of the projects are still ongoing and not fully subscribed.
+As indicated in the Database, the capital raises for some of the projects are still ongoing and not fully subscribed (such as Silverstein's Four Seasons and Atlantic Yards Phase 3).

 Some of the projects utilize separate tranches or series of offerings to raise EB-5 capital (such as SBE's SLS Las Vegas and Lennar's Shipyard).
-Generally, the data for all of the tranches has been consolidated for a single project because the tranches relate to the same phase of construction.
-However, in the case of Atlantic Yards, tranches have been listed separately because each relates to a different phase of construction and one Regional Centers sponsored Phase I and another sponsored Phases II and III.
+Generally, the data for all of the tranches have been consolidated for a single project because the tranches relate to the same phase of construction.
+However, in the case of Atlantic Yards, tranches have been listed separately because each relates to a different phase of construction.
 For purposes of the notes and observations below, the Atlantic Yard phases have been consolidated and treated as one project.